Corporate Tax UAE

 Who Should Consider Filing a Voluntary Disclosure Now?

-If any of the following apply to your business, you should review your tax filings and consider a voluntary disclosure before the new penalty regime takes effect.
+If any of the following apply to your business, review your tax filings and file a voluntary disclosure immediately.
 If you are unsure about your exposure, hiring a tax consultant before an FTA audit is the safest way to identify and resolve issues proactively.

 • You have related-party transactions that may not meet arm’s-length pricing requirements